The Ultimate Guide to Jimi Hendrix: Tone, Gear, Effects

 Here’s a decent option for those who don’t have space for a massive full stack, the Marshall DSL40C:

 Needless to say, Hendrix never played the above amp – it’s just to give you an idea what type of amp to look for.
 A 40 watt all valve combo like the Marshall above will definitely give you a good starting point to achieve a Hendrix-like tone.

 I know I will get emails from people if I don’t include this so I’ll quickly mention strings.
 Jimi Hendrix used Fender Rock ‘N’ Roll light gauge (.010, .013, .015, .026, .032 and .038.) strings (according to Roger Mayer).
 So if you want that exact setup you will need to buy the strings individually because I couldn’t find a set with that exact combination.

-In reality you should choose the strings that feel good to you.
+Even if you’re a die-hard Hendrix fan, you should choose the strings that feel good to you.
 While string gauge does impact your tone, how the strings feel is far more important to you as a guitarist.
-If you like strings far heavier than the options above, stick to what you like instead of changing just because Hendrix played lighter strings.
+If you like strings far heavier than the gauge listed above, stick to what you like instead of changing just because Hendrix played lighter strings.